 Grantees must enter into a written Grant Agreement with SCDHEC to establish mutually agreeable terms for completing the project.
 The Grant Agreement is in the form of a contract formatted according to standard SCDHEC contract procedures.
-No changes may be made in regard to project timeframe, timeline, scope, milestones, or budget without prior approval from the Nonpoint Source Coordinator to ensure that the Grantee does not violate or break the Grant Agreement.
+No changes may be made in regard to project timeframe, timeline, scope, milestones, or budget without prior approval from SCDHEC staff to ensure that the Grantee does not violate or break the Grant Agreement.
 A sample grant agreement is available upon request.